-Table 1 reports the summary statistics of variables.
-First, it shows that robot density varies widely in our sample.
+varies widely in our sample.
 For example, the inter-quartile range (IQR) of robots per thousand workers is about 10, which is one-third of the sample mean.
 The standard deviation of robot density is also large-about three times the mean.
-These patterns reflect both within-industry changes in robot adoptions over time and across-industry heterogeneity in robot adoption and the growth rates of robot use.
+These patterns reflect both within-industry changes in robot adoption over time and across-industry heterogeneity in robot adoption and the growth rates of robot use.
 Industry concentration in our sample also displays large variations.
 For example, the sales share of the top 1% of firms averages about 30%, with an IQR of about 14% and a standard deviation of 13%.
 The employment share of the top 1% of firms averages about 27% and varies less than the sales share, with an IQR of about 11% and a standard deviation of about 8%.